GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/providers.rst

 As a last comment: remember that ``AstroData`` exposes its underlying ``DataProvider`` interface up to a certain point.
-This can be used to dynamically expose to the user additional attributes, dependant on the underlying technology, or even to the instrument, if needed.
+This can be used to dynamically expose to the user additional attributes, dependent on the underlying technology, or even to the instrument, if needed.
 This is all fine and encouraged **as long as everything is well documented**, and the user understands that certain parts of the interface may not be available when using